Tortures of the

 They are not the most beautiful mountains I have known or lived amid,

-but they are admirable in their own distinctive way, the way mountains
+but they are admirable in their own distinctive way the way mountains

 always are, whether they be the breathtaking Rockies or Alps or

-Himalayas or the rich, romance-laden Khyber range, salt and sand
+Himalayas or the rich, romance-laden Khyber range; salt and sand

-shaved of all living things but goats, hawks and bandits.
+shorn of all living things but goats, hawks and bandits.
 The

 mountains I live among now are as much African as European, being as